rmarji/AI-Principles-Book/content/chapters/chapter-1.md

 Agents pursue objectives rather than executing instructions.
 You define what you want achieved; the agent determines how to achieve it.

 This distinction matters enormously.
-When you give instructions, you bear the cognitive load of planning—figuring out the steps, anticipating complications, specifying contingencies.
+When you give instructions, you bear the cognitive load of planning-figuring out the steps, anticipating complications, specifying contingencies.
 When you give objectives, the agent bears that load.
 You are freed to think about outcomes while the agent thinks about execution.

 A non-agent AI might be instructed: "Search for 'AI market trends,' open the first five results, extract key statistics, and format them in a table."
-Every step must be specified because the AI does not understand the goal—only the actions.
+Every step must be specified because the AI does not understand the goal-only the actions.

 An agent, given the objective "prepare a competitive intelligence brief on AI adoption in our industry," will determine what searches to conduct, what sources to prioritize, what information to extract, how to synthesize findings, and what format will be most useful.
 The goal directs behavior; specific actions emerge from goal pursuit.